 Your doctor may also ask you about any recent chest pains to rule out a possible heart condition.

-A rotator cuff tear following an injury
+A rotator cuff tear after an injury

 Tears caused by an injury, such as a fall or a dislocated shoulder.